Republic of Vietnam Airborne Division: 1975

 On 11 April the 1st Airborne Brigade was deployed south of Xuân Lộc District and began moving north to support the 18th Division fighting the Battle of Xuân Lộc.
-The Brigade made slow progress against a determined PAVN defense and on 19 April the JGS ordered that a general withdrawal from Xuân Lộc.
-The Brigade withdrew through the plantations and jungles toward Bà Rịa in Phước Tuy Province, where it would defend until South Vietnam capitulated.
+The brigade made slow progress against a determined PAVN defense and on 19 April the JGS ordered that a general withdrawal from Xuân Lộc.
+The brigade withdrew through the plantations and jungles toward Bà Rịa in Phước Tuy Province, where it would defend until South Vietnamese President Dương Văn Minh ordered the armed forces to stop fighting at 10:24 on 30 April.

+On the morning of 30 April PAVN sappers attempted to seize the Newport Bridge over the Saigon River, one of the last obstacles on the approach to Saigon, but were repulsed by the 12th Airborne Battalion.
+At 09:00 the PAVN 203rd Tank Battalion column approached the bridge and came under fire from ARVN tanks which destroyed the lead T-54, killing the PAVN battalion commander.
+The ARVN and PAVN continued to exchange tank and artillery fire until 10:24, when the ARVN commander received Minh's capitulation order over the radio.
+While the bridge was rigged with approximately 4000 lbs of demolition charges, the ARVN stood down and at 10:30 the PAVN column crossed the bridge.